dharma-eng/dharma-smart-wallet/README.md

 - Each [Upgrade Beacon Controller](https://github.com/dharma-eng/dharma-smart-wallet/blob/master/contracts/upgradeability/DharmaUpgradeBeaconController.sol) is an ownable contract that emits events related to each upgrade, enforces some conditions as to what upgrades are allowable, and enables the current owner of the controller to transfer ownership to a new owner.
 - The [Dharma Upgrade Beacon Controller Manager](https://github.com/dharma-eng/dharma-smart-wallet/blob/master/contracts/upgradeability/DharmaUpgradeBeaconControllerManager.sol) will own each Upgrade Beacon Controller, and can also support other, future upgrade beacon controllers.
 It enforces configurable time-locks for each protected function - these include functions for making upgrades, for transferring ownership of controllers, and for modifying the default timelock intervals and other parameters.
 - While all new upgrades have a seven-day timelock, there are two notable exceptions:
-  - If a bug is introduced in a new upgrade, the Dharma Upgrade Beacon Controller Manager can immediately "downgrade" and roll back to the last implementation.
+  - If a bug is introduced in a new upgrade, the Dharma Upgrade Beacon Controller Manager can immediately "downgrade" and roll back to a prior implementation (with the exception of implementations that have been explicitly blocked due to discovered vulnerabilities or other undesired features).
-  - If a critical vulnerability is discovered, or if 90 days go by without a "heartbeat" being triggered on the Dharma Upgrade Beacon Controller Manager, an "[Adharma Contingency](https://github.com/dharma-eng/dharma-smart-wallet/blob/master/contracts/implementations/smart-wallet/AdharmaSmartWalletImplementation.sol)" upgrade can be executed on the smart wallet or the key ring.
+  - If a critical vulnerability is discovered, or if 90 days go by without a "heartbeat" being triggered on the Dharma Upgrade Beacon Controller Manager, an "[Adharma Contingency](https://github.com/dharma-eng/dharma-smart-wallet/blob/master/contracts/implementations/smart-wallet/AdharmaSmartWalletImplementation.sol)" upgrade can be executed on both the smart wallet and the key ring simultaneously.
 These implementations strip out all but the most basic functionality and give the user direct, singular control over their smart wallet and key ring contracts - basically, it ensures that users can recover their funds, no matter what.
 A new upgrade can be performed by the Dharma Upgrade Beacon Controller Manager after 48 hours in the contingency state.
 - Prior to each upgrade, a prospective implementation needs to first be deployed and registered as a potential upgrade candidate.
 This gives the community a chance to review the implementation, and to raise any potential concerns or opt-out of the upgrade by withdrawing their funds.
-- Once the top-level upgradeability management contract suite has been more thoroughly tested, ownership of each controller will be transferred to the Dharma Upgrade Beacon Controller Manager - **note that upgradeability is currently managed directly via a secure private key, but that a switch to a multisig-owned Upgrade Beacon Controller Manager is planned in the coming weeks.**
+- The Dharma Escape Hatch is an opt-in feature that enables a smart wallet to call into the [Dharma Escape Hatch Registry](https://github.com/dharma-eng/dharma-smart-wallet/blob/master/contracts/registries/DharmaEscapeHatchRegistry.sol) and designate an "escape hatch" account that can sweep the entire balance from the wallet by [calling into the `escape()` function](https://github.com/dharma-eng/dharma-smart-wallet/blob/master/contracts/implementations/smart-wallet/DharmaSmartWalletImplementationV4.sol#L728) directly.
+This gives users with an existing, secure key the option to exit the system at any point without needing to first secure Dharma's approval.

 ## Install
-To install locally, you'll need Node.js 10+ and Yarn *(or npm)*.
+To install locally, you'll need Node.js 10 through 12 and Yarn *(or npm)*.
 To get everything set up:
 ```sh
 $ git clone https://github.com/dharma-eng/dharma-smart-wallet.git
 $ cd dharma-smart-wallet